-The class teacher is the initial point of contact for responding to parental concerns or if you still have concerns then contact Miss Smith who the SENDCo or Miss.
-Dean who is the Head teacher.
+The class teacher is the initial point of contact for responding to parental concerns or if you still have concerns then contact the SENDCo Miss.
+Dean who is also the Head teacher.

 2. Who is responsible for the progress and success of my child in school?